dotkom/bookingsystem/README.md

 ## HOW TO

-### Run with Docker (Used for production)

-works out of the box, docker-compose up

-### Run with npm (Used for development)
+### Run with docker-compose (Used for development)

-GOTO ./database run script ./run_database.sh
+Add .env file in backend/config

-GOTO ../backend
+GOTO root

-run npm install

-run npm run start:dev
+docker-compose up --build